-The pH14 plan author completed BS MS and Doctorate degrees at three HBCU schools with focused training in health sciences, and adopted an approach to resolve health disparities.
+The pH14 plan author is economically disadvantaged, yet amidst economic obstacles completed BS, MS, and Doctorate degrees at three HBCU schools with focused training in health sciences, where an approach to resolve health disparities was adopted.
 Afterwards, he immediately began applying for jobs and contracts.

 Unfortunately, the customer terminated the contract.
 Numerous members of their staff affirmed he and his business partner were too “young”, “minority”, and generally were politically unfavorable.
 “They like who they like… If it ain’t broken, don’t fix it”, is what they were told, per the customer’s preference for a 25 year incumbent.